 Professor D. P. AGRAWAL (Chairman)

 Professor D.P.
-Agrawal is a Member, Union Public Service Commission, New Delhi.
+Agrawal is a Member of, Union Public Service Commission, New Delhi.
 Before joining this prestigious position Professor D P Agrawal was founder Director of ABV Indian Institute of Information Technology and Management (IIITM), Gwalior.
-IIITM was set up by Ministry of Human Resource Development in 1998 and declared by Government of India, in 2001 as a Deemed University.
+IIITM was set up by the Ministry of Human Resource Development in 1998 and declared by the Government of India, in 2001 as a Deemed University.

-Professor Agrawal has been an eminent teacher, educational administrator and institution builder.
+Professor Agrawal has been an eminent teacher, educational administrator, and institution builder.
 He was Professor and Dean at IIT- Delhi from where, in 1994, he took over as Joint Educational Adviser (T) in the Ministry of HRD, Government of India.
-He has planned and developed a number of initiatives at national level in technical education, particularly in the areas of information technology and computer education.
-He has made substantial contribution for the development of vocational education through advice and guidance.
+He has planned and developed a number of initiatives at the national level in technical education, particularly in the areas of information technology and computer education.
+He has made a substantial contribution to the development of vocational education through advice and guidance.

 Professor Agrawal was National Project Director of the World Bank assisted project for strengthening technician education in India.
 This project covered 19 States and 590 polytechnics.

 Professor Agrawal has contributed significantly to the growth of quality technical education in the country through his close interaction with AICTE.
-He has been Chairman of Central Regional Committee of AICTE.
-Currently he is the Chairman of PG Board of AICTE.
+He has been Chairman of the Central Regional Committee of AICTE.
+Currently, he is the Chairman of the PG Board of AICTE.

-Professor Agrawal was born on 2nd October, 1949.
-After graduating in Engineering in 1970 from AMU Aligarh, he obtained his Ph.D from IIT, Delhi.
-He has been a visiting faculty at Imperial College, London and Cranfield University in UK.
+Professor Agrawal was born on 2nd October 1949.
+After graduating in Engineering in 1970 from AMU Aligarh, he obtained his Ph.D. from IIT, Delhi.
+He has been a visiting faculty at Imperial College, London, and Cranfield University in the UK.
 He has lectured in Germany and Czechoslovakia.
-He has led a number of delegations of the Government of India to the USA, Australia, Germany, New Zealand and Canada.
+He has led a number of delegations of the Government of India to the USA, Australia, Germany, New Zealand, and Canada.

 Prof. K.S.
 CHALAM

 Obtained his B.A.
 Hons., M.A., Ph.D., B.Ed. from Andhra University and DNEP (Warsaw) from Poland.
-His fields of specialisation include Economics of Education, Political Economy, Public Economics and Staff Development.
+His fields of specialization include Economics of Education, Political Economy, Public Economics, and Staff Development.
 Member, UPSC w.e.f.
 June 1, 2005.